 Well before dawn, we are on our way to the humid temperate zone.
-We travel over the Andes where we look for species such as Puna Hawk, Spot-winged Pigeon, Andean Flicker, and Andean Lapwing.
+We travel over the Andes where we look for species such as Puna (Variable) Hawk, Spot-winged Pigeon, Andean Flicker and Andean Lapwing.

 Checking out the scrub near Paucartambo, we may find the endemic Creamy-crested Spinetail as well as Tufted Tit-Tyrant, White-winged Black-Tyrant, Shining Sunbeam and Rust-and-Yellow Tanager.
 Birding the temperate woodland near Tres Cruces we will target Puna Thistletail, Diademed Tapaculo, and Scribble-tailed and Junin Canasteros.

-Slightly lower down, the forest is more developed and we sometimes find Undulated and Stripe-headed Antpitta, Yungas Pygmy-Owl, Rufous-capped Thornbill, Grey-breasted Mountain-Toucan, Yellow-throated and Golden-collared Tanagers, Hooded, and Grass-Green and Scarlet-bellied Mountain-Tanager.
+Slightly lower down, the forest is more developed and we sometimes find Undulated, Stripe-headed and Urubamba Antpittas, Yungas Pygmy-Owl, Rufous-capped Thornbill, Grey-breasted Mountain-Toucan, Yellow-throated, Grass-Green and Golden-collared Tanagers and Hooded and Scarlet-bellied Mountain-Tanager.

 At dusk we look for Puna Snipe and Swallow-tailed and Band-winged Nightjars at Wayqecha research station where we spend the night.

 Day 2.
 Birding Wayqecha to Cock of the Rock Lodge: Red-and-White Antpitta and Marcapata Spinetail.

 Our primary targets above Pillahuata are the endemic Red-and-White Antpitta and Marcapata Spinetail.
 Also Chestnut-breasted Coronet and Ochraceous-breasted Flycatcher here.